YipengHu/MPHY0030/tutorials/pytorch_parallel_computing/readme.md

-# Paralell computing using PyTorch
+# Parallel computing using PyTorch

-The demo for guest lecture "Paralell computing using PyTorch", by Qianye Yang.
+The demo for guest lecture "Parallel computing using PyTorch", by Qianye Yang.

 ## Contents